arungudelli/angularjswiki/content/angular/angular-currency-pipe-formatting-currency-in-angular/index.md

 +++
-title = "Angular Currency Pipe & Formatting Currency In Angular" subtitle = "Learn how to format currencies in Angular using Angular currency Pipe" description ="Angular Currency Pipe is one of the bulit in pipe in Angular used to format currency value according to given country code,currency,decimal,locale information." keywords="angular currency pipe,formatting currency in angular"
+title = "Angular Currency Pipe & Formatting Currency In Angular" subtitle = "Learn how to format currencies in Angular using Angular currency Pipe" summary ="Angular Currency Pipe is one of the bulit in pipe in Angular used to format currency value according to given country code,currency,decimal,locale information." keywords=["angular currency pipe,formatting currency in angular"] date="2019-01-30T01:01:05+0000" lastmod="2019-01-30T04:58:49+0000" draft=false authors = ["admin"]

 [image]
   caption = "Angular Currency Pipe"